 - Essential workers: check with your employers to see if employer-based vaccination clinics are being held.
 If not, pre-register with the local health department where you work.

-- Anyone else who is eligible: previously, you were told to pre-register with your local health department or health district.
-Virginia now has a centralized, statewide system at vaccinate.virginia.gov (Fairfax County has opted out.
+- Anyone else who is eligible: pre-register at vaccinate.virginia.gov (Fairfax County has opted out.
 If you are a Fairfax resident skip to the next bullet point).
 Click the blue preregistration button at that link and follow the instructions.
 According to the state Dept. of Health, anyone who has signed up for a waitlist to be vaccinated through their local health district is being automatically imported into the new statewide system - so you do not need to preregister again with the new system.
 People will keep their current place in line and will be able to search that they are in the new system, according to the Dept. of Health.
 Once you have pre-registered, you will receive a reference number.
 You can also enter your email address to receive regular email updates.

 - Fairfax County chose to opt out of the centralized state system.
 The County launched its own vaccine dashboard here and you can register for a vaccine in Fairfax County at this website: https://www.fairfaxcounty.gov/health/novel-coronavirus/vaccine/registration